erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ![3D double pendulum using spherical coordinates, under small 2D exitation, illustrating the issues of the use of spherical coordinates.
 Note how  $\theta_{i2}$ jumps in steps of 180° causing $\theta_{i1}$ to remain negative as well as major spikes in angular velocity.
 These cause an erronous dampening of the pendulum.](./figures/3d-model-angle-issues.svg){ #fig:3d-model-angle-issues }

 To alleviate this we can change the description of the kinematic constraints to use projected angles instead of spherical coordinates.
-This approach follows that of @OConnorGantryCraneControl2013, where the authors derive the equations of motion for a double pendulum with an attached distributed mass.
+This approach follows that of @OConnorGantryCraneControl2013, where the authors derive the equations of motion for a double pendulum with an attached distributed mass that has two degrees of rotational freedom.
+The following extends this to a full three degrees of freedom, to not only closer model realistic crane load motion but also to accomodate our usecase of load rotation.

 ![Model of a pointmass double pendulum in three dimensions with a fixed point of suspension, using projected angles instead of spherical coordinates.](./figures/crane-model-projected-angles.png){ #fig:crane-projected-angles }